-e.
-"Response Costs" shall mean all costs, including direct and indirect costs, that the United States incurred or incurs reviewing or developing plans, reports and other items pursuant to this Settlement Agreement, verifying the Work, or otherwise implementing, overseeing, or enforcing this Settlement Agreement on or after April 6, 2011.
+c.
+"Future Response Costs" shall mean all costs, including direct and indirect costs, that the United States incurs in reviewing or developing plans, reports and other items pursuant to this Settlement Agreement, verifying the Work, or otherwise implementing, overseeing, or enforcing this Settlement Agreement on or after April 1, 2008.

-f.
+d.
 "Interest" shall mean interest at the rate specified for interest on investments of the U.S. EPA Hazardous Substance Superfund established by 26 U.S.C. § 9507, compounded annually on October 1 of each year, in accordance with 42 U.S.C. § 9607(a).
 The applicable rate of interest shall be the rate in effect at the time the interest accrues.
 The rate of interest is subject to change on October 1 of each year.

-g.
+e.
 "National Contingency Plan" or "NCP" shall mean the National Oil and Hazardous Substances Pollution Contingency Plan promulgated pursuant to Section 105 of CERCLA, 42 U.S.C. § 9605, codified at 40 C.F.R.
 Part 300, and any amendments thereto.

-h.
-"Settlement Agreement" shall mean this Administrative Settlement Agreement and Order on Consent and all Exhibits attached hereto (listed in Section XXX).
-In the event of conflict between this Settlement Agreement and any Exhibit, this Settlement Agreement shall control.
+f.
+"Settlement Agreement" shall mean this Administrative Settlement Agreement and Order on Consent and all exhibits attached hereto (listed in Section XXIX Severability/Integration/Exhibits).
+In the event of conflict between this Settlement Agreement and any exhibit, this Settlement Agreement shall control.

-i.
+g.
 "Parties" shall mean U.S. EPA and Respondent.